dexsuite/dex-retargeting/example/vector_retargeting/README.md

 This command will access your webcam (which should be connected to your computer) and record the video stream in mp4 format.
 To end video recording, press `q` on the keyboard.

-### Retargeting from hand-object pose trajectory

-Here we use the [DexYCB]() dataset to show that how can we retarget the human hand-object interaction trajectory to robot hand-object interaction trajectory.
-After